phalcon/documentation/docs/html-breadcrumbs.md

 tags.
 The whole collection is wrapped in `<dl></dl>` tags.
 You can use them in conjunction with CSS to format the crumbs on screen according to the needs of your application.

+When no crumbs have been added, `render()` returns an empty string.

 ```php
 echo $breadcrumbs->render();
 ```